 But before we get into product positioning with AB testing, let's talk about the need for product positioning in the first place.

-Positioning refers to the strategies used to differentiate your products from other alternatives in the marketplace.
+Product positioning refers to the strategies used to differentiate your products from other alternatives in the marketplace.
 It speaks to how or where your product is placed in the mind of your ideal customer.

 For a faster purchase, your customer should easily understand your product, why it is unique, and why it matters.
 In addition, your customers should be able to identify and connect with your brand.